Otabek0111/DailyCalendar/README.md

 - Day.js (for date manipulation)

 ## Contact Information
-If you have any questions or feedback, please contact the project owner at [email address].
+If you have any questions or feedback, please contact the project owner @Otabek0111

 ## Acknowledgments
 We extend our gratitude to the developers and contributors of the APIs and libraries used in this project.